Upscale Italian restaurant among 6 new shops eyeing Mount Pleasant shopping center

 Two more Parker's Kitchen convenience stores and gas stations will welcome customers in August across the Charleston region.

-The second of 10 stores planned for the area for the Savannah-based chain is tentatively set to open later this week at 1105 N. Hwy.
-52, just north of Moncks Corner, according to marketing vice president Brandon Hofmann.
-Friday is the target.
+The second of 10 stores planned for the area for the Savannah-based chain is tentatively set to open at 5 a.m.
+Monday at 1105 N. Highway 52, just north of Moncks Corner, according to marketing vice president Brandon Hofmann.

 "We are ready to open," he said.
 "We are just waiting on a water inspection."

-The third store is scheduled to open Aug.
-22 at 1601 Central Ave. in the Knightsville area of Summerville.
+The third store is tentatively scheduled to open at 5 a.m.
+Aug.
+23 at 1601 Central Ave. in the Knightsville area of Summerville.
 The first store in the region opened in late June on U.S. Highway 52, also in Moncks Corner.

 Two others will open in September.
 They include shops at 538 Red Bank Road in Goose Creek and 1111 Cane Bay Blvd. west of Goose Creek.